Update: I recently learned that the term “tone deaf” is offensive to some people who are hearing impaired. I am sorry.

 We need to be active students of the culture, and not just our particular subculture, to ensure that we are sending the message we actually intend.

-2. Expertise vs. Opinion: Leaders, like teachers, can easily get into the habit of expecting our ideas to be highly valued.
+2. Expertise vs. Opinion: Leaders (like teachers, physicians, or clergy), can easily get into the habit of expecting our ideas to be highly valued.
 We’re used to people listening to us.
 Too often that leads us to assuming confidence about things we really don’t understand.
 Being exposed as ignorant for spouting off on a subject outside our true expertise is a fast way to lose credibility on what we really do know.

 We need to stay on topic and be clear about where we are truly expert and where we are just giving our own take.